 Rosa ‘Graham Thomas’

 Also known as Ausmas, ‘Graham Thomas’ grows a bushy upright shrub with smooth green leaves.
-The blossoms of this variety are fragrant deep yellow and double-petalled.
+The blossoms of the Graham Thomas variety of yellow roses are fragrant deep yellow and double-petalled.

 Bred by David Austin in 1983, this amazing rose won the Award of Garden Merit from the Royal Horticultural Society.
 It can be grown as a border rose and the blossoms are exceptional as cut flowers too.

 Rosa ‘Sunshine Daydream’

 This is the best rose of 2012 that was given the All-American Rose Selections Award.
 The medium-sized flower of this variety is cup-like in shape, has light yellow petals that turn into a cream color when cold, and dark yellow center.